wajahatuk/Getting-CleaningData-Project/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Steps to work on this course project

+Download the data source as mention in the CodeBook.md and put into a folder on your local drive.
+You'll have a UCI HAR Dataset folder. , Then set it as your working directory using setwd() function in RStudio.
+Run " project_script.R "  it will generate a new file tiny_data.txt in your working directory.